peteroupc/peteroupc.github.io/random.md

 - should not be trivially predictable in any of its bits, as far as practical, and
 - must be at least the same size as the PRNG's _state length_.

 The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
+It should do so if the PRNG--
+- has a _state length_ less than 238 bits,
+- is based solely on a lagged-Fibonacci generator, or
-It should do so if the PRNG has a _state length_ less than 238 bits or is based solely on a multiple-recursive or lagged-Fibonacci generator without more.
+- is based solely on a multiple-recursive generator with power-of-two modulus.

 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples